Pergola Planting - Hanging Baskets

 Notice how there is a centrepiece (phormium) with blue and white pansies against the deep green trailing ivy.
 Very effective.

-Of course, you can make up a similar one yourself with real plants.
+You can make up a similar one yourself with real plants, of course, very simply.

 Don't worry if you can't find the same colours, or even plants.
 Maybe use a variegated ivy or trailing periwinkle instead.

-The periwinkles are lovely because they have the most beautiful blue flowers as a bonus to their trailing shoots, and they can be replanted almost anywhere!
+The periwinkles are lovely in a hanging basket because they have the most beautiful blue flowers as a bonus to their trailing shoots, and they can be replanted almost anywhere!
 Pansies come in all colours, so the world's your oyster there, and any tall hardy plant will look great at the centre.

 Have fun creating your hanging baskets.
 Look after them and they will reward you with a beautiful show!